stalj/prg-basics/07-Arrays/06-Arrays.md

    2nd power: 64 4 25 1 81
    ```

 1. An array contains numbers: -15, 8, -31, 47, -2, 19.
-Create a program that finds and displays the maximum and minimum number.
+Create a program that finds and prints the maximum and minimum number.
 Do not use available functions.

 1. An array contains values: 15, 8, 31, 47, 2, 19.
-Create a program that calculates and displays the array and the arithmetic mean of array values.
+Create a program that calculates and prints the array and the arithmetic mean of array values.
 Use the “for” loop statement.

 1. An array contains values: 15, 8, 31, 47, 2, 19.
-Create a program that calculates and displays the array and the arithmetic mean of array values.
+Create a program that calculates and prints the array and the arithmetic mean of array values.
 Use the “while” loop statement.

 1. An array contains a list of Polish names: